World Language

 German I

+Food, school supplies, clothing, shopping and the weather are at the core of German 1.
+Utilizing materials in Deutsch Aktuell Level 1, this course teaches students the basic structures necessary to navigate authentic scenarios such as introducing oneself and asking for help.
+It also covers the basic geography and cultures of the German-speaking countries.
 By the end of this level, students can communicate about and identify the main idea and a few supporting details of short written and spoken messages on highly predictable, everyday topics on familiar themes involving personal identity, family, and daily life.
 They can use simple sentences that have been encountered, memorized, and recalled.
 Students completing this level typically demonstrate a proficiency in Novice Mid to Intermediate Low range in all modes of communication based on ACTFL guidelines.
-Utilizing materials in Deutsch Aktuell Level 1, this course builds a foundation in the basic structures necessary to navigate authentic scenarios and covers the basic geography and cultures of the German-speaking countries.
 The Upper School German I curriculum covers the Middle School German curriculum in one accelerated year, focusing on practical linguistic skills and cultural competency for basic interactions with German speakers.

 German II

+Travel, household items, sports and high-frequency topics are at the core of German 2.
+The course uses materials in Deutsch Aktuell Level 2, as well as selected short stories and novels.
+In German 2, students expand their ability to communicate and engage in social interactions with German-speaking peers.
 By the end of this level, students can participate in conversations and present information on several familiar topics using increasingly complex sentences.
 They can handle short social interactions in everyday situations, write messages about familiar subjects, and recognize the main topic and some supporting details heard or read.
 Students completing this level typically demonstrate a proficiency in the Novice High to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-Utilizing materials in Deutsch Aktuell Level 2, as well as selected short stories and novels, this course focuses on a variety of topics, such as travel, food, holidays and festivals and high-frequency topics to help students engage in social interactions with German-speaking peers.

 German III

+Careers, baking, health, and fairy tales are some of the topics included in German 3.
+Students read a short novel to learn about daily life in East Germany, and they research and describe famous contemporary German personalities.
 By the end of this level, students can participate in conversations on familiar topics using a series of sentences, make presentations and write on a wide variety of familiar topics, and understand the main idea in the messages, presentations, and texts on topics related to everyday life and personal interests.
 Students completing this level typically demonstrate a proficiency in the Intermediate Low to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-Utilizing materials in Deutsch Aktuell Levels 2 and 3, as well as selected short stories, novels, and media sources, students at this level explore topics related to communication, technology, health, future plans in education and occupations and selected historical topics.

 German IV

-By the end of this level, students can participate in conversations and handle common social interactions, make a presentation on school and community events, write on a variety of topics, and understand the main idea in messages and presentations on a variety of topics.
-They can use and understand connected sentences while doing presentations, having conversations, reading, and hearing about everyday life.
+At this level, students can take a deeper dive into many topics including the educational system in Germany, navigating a foreign city, how memories are preserved, current events, and crime stories.
+By the end of this level, students can participate in conversations, express opinions, write on a variety of topics, and understand the main idea in messages and presentations on a variety of topics.
+They can use and understand connected sentences while giving presentations, having discussions, reading, and hearing about everyday life.
 Students completing this level typically demonstrate a proficiency in the Intermediate Low to Intermediate Mid range in all modes of communication based on ACTFL guidelines.
-Students explore contemporary life in German-speaking countries through short stories, a play, and by following current events focusing on the political system and climate change.

 Advanced German

-Advanced German is an upper-level seminar course focusing on German history.
-By the end of the two-year sequence, students will have a broad understanding of modern Germany’s various cultural histories, seen through the lens of political resistance and movements that sought to emancipate and empower.
-This course examines some of the social and political key issues of modern Germany: the reckoning with Nazi crimes and the development of a culture of moral and political responsibility, the emergence of anti-authoritarian and grassroots citizen movements, the struggle to reunite two ideologically opposing German states, the challenge of immigration and multiculturalism, as well as Germany’s search for its role within in the European and global community.
-Students will examine these topics through the lens of central literary texts, art, music, and film, as well as secondary sources aimed at providing historical context.
+Advanced German is an upper-level seminar course focusing on topics of contemporary German identity.
+By the end of the two-year sequence, students will have a broad understanding of various aspects of identity in German-speaking countries.
+This course examines some of the social and political key issues of modern Germany and Austria: the joys and challenges of immigration and multiculturalism, the reckoning with Nazi crimes and the development of a culture of moral and political responsibility, the changing priorities and lifestyles in younger generations of Germans, and the role of the individual as part of a community.
+Students will examine these topics through the lens of articles, literary texts, graphic novels, recorded interviews, music, and film.
+They will hone their ability to form their personal worldview by hearing and discussing multiple perspectives. t.
 Students completing this level typically demonstrate proficiency in the Intermediate Mid to Advanced Low range in all modes of communication based on ACTFL guidelines.

 Spanish